More

 Applying RBAC to Your Scalefusion MDM Dashboard

-Scalefusin MDM lets you leverage RBAC to simplify the management of the diverse roles and permissions to the dashboard.
+Scalefusin MDM lets you leverage an RBAC system to simplify the management of the diverse roles and permissions to the dashboard.
 You can either choose from a list of predefined roles extended to you by Scalefusion or create your custom roles.

-Scalefusion offers predefined system roles, including Group Admin, Device Admin, and Co-Account Manager, with read-only or read-and-write permissions.
+Scalefusion offers predefined system roles, including Group Admin, Device Admin, and Co-Account Manager, with read-only or read-and-write access permissions.

 With Scalefusion, you can: